grableikoch727/grableikoch727/README.md

 ### Hi there, I'm Gabriel.
 I'm a Software Engineer student and a future developer.
-I'm quite focused on data analysis and to be a fullstack developer.
+I'm quite focused on Linux, Cybersecurity and fullstack development.
 - 🌱 I’m currently learning React, Python and R.
 - 😄 Pronouns: he/him